 -

-An Interrail pass gives unlimited travel on national & international train services
+Interrail passes give unlimited travel on national & international trains

-An Interrail pass gives unlimited travel on all the train services run by the national train operator in all of the countries it covers - except in your own country of residence, more about that in a minute.
+An Interrail pass gives unlimited travel on all train services run by the national train operator in the countries it covers - except in your own country of residence, more about that in a minute.

-These aren't special 'Interrail trains', these are the normal, regular, scheduled trains in each country, including high-speed trains, sleeper trains, intercity trains, suburban trains & local trains.
+These aren't special 'Interrail trains', these are the normal, regular, scheduled trains, including high-speed trains, sleeper trains, intercity trains, suburban trains & local trains, national & international.

-Unlimited means unlimited, as many trains as you like, 1 train or 20 trains, 8 miles or 800 miles.
+Unlimited means unlimited, as many trains as you like, 1 train or 20 trains, 10 km or 1,000 km.

-Interrail passes also cover certain private operators, and even a few ferry services.
-The country-by-country guide explains what train & ferry operators are covered in each country.
+Interrail passes also cover some private operators and even a few ferry services.
+The country-by-country guide explains which train operators are covered in each country.

-You need to make a reservation for a small fee on some trains, more about that below and pay for a sleeping-berth on night trains if you want one.
+You need to make a reservation for a small fee on some trains, more about this below, and sleeping-berths on night trains also cost extra.

 -

-Interrail passes do not cover metros, trams or buses in big cities as these are usually run by an urban transit authority.
+Metros, trams or buses in big cities as these are usually run by an urban transit authority;

-Nor some small private train operators such as Euskotren narrow-gauge trains in Spain or the Circumvesuviana railway in Italy (Naples-Pompeii-Sorrento).
+Some small private local train operators such as Euskotren narrow-gauge trains in Spain (Hendaye to San Sebastian to Bilbao) or the Circumvesuviana railway in Italy (Naples-Pompeii-Sorrento);

-Passes also don't cover a few private operators who now compete with the state-owned national operator on a handful of routes, such as Italo high-speed trains which competes with Italian national operator Trenitalia, or lo-cost Ouigo trains in France or Avlo in Spain as although both are subsidiaries of the national operator, they've been set up as a separate companies.
+A few private inter-city operators who compete with the state-owned national operator on some routes, such as Italo high-speed trains in Italy or Iryo trains in Spain.
+Nor do they cover lo-cost subsidiaries set up by the national operator such as Ouigo in France or Avlo in Spain.
 If in doubt, see my country-by-country guide.

 -